Open source strategy and policies#

 The following are major considerations in how we think about open source communities.
 For policies related to funding, see Funding for open source.

 Whenever possible, we should improve our own infrastructure via upstream contributions to communities where we are not the sole stakeholder.
-We should prioritize key communities and those that align with our values.
+We should prioritize key communities and upstream communities that align with our values.
 We know this will take extra effort from us - doing things on your own is faster, but doing them together with open source communities leads to a healthier and more sustianable ecosystem.

 Upstream work can’t be done on nights and weekends#